A-editor/HRMVP/README.md

 ## Features

-Upon opening Tabs Manager (Shift + A), all tabs will be sorted by their website, in alphabetical order.
+Upon opening Tabs Manager (Ctrl + A), all tabs will be sorted by their website, in alphabetical order.

 <img src="./images/actions.png"  width="250"> &nbsp;&nbsp;&nbsp; <img src="./images/window.png"  width="250">